jishanshaikh4/speed-video/README.md

 # :musical_note: Speed Video

 Play video at your speed.
 Video player with 6× speed facility and Picture in picture support for Firefox.
+Sample at https://jishanshaikh4.github.io/speed-video/

 ## Major features